 Possible problems (and their solutions) in the conversion funnel

 - Not enough traffic.
-This is a typical problem of the Top of the Funnel phase: the web page that centralizes all the online marketing activity does not receive enough visits.
-You can solve it with an SEO optimization that organically attracts visitors, with a SEM campaign of paid advertising in search engines or with a campaign on social media.
+This is a typical problem of the Top of the Funnel phase: the web page that centralises all the online marketing activity does not receive enough visits.
+You can solve it with a SEO optimisation that organically attracts visitors, with a SEM campaign of paid advertising in search engines or with a campaign on social media.

 - The lead stops interacting.
 If the users don’t click on the emails we send them, don’t watch our videos, don’t sign up for the webinars ...
 Then the problem is that the nurturing process is not efficient enough.
-Perhaps we are sending them information that doesn’t really interest them, and it would be necessary to create a more specific content.
+Perhaps we are sending them information that doesn’t really interest them, and more specific content needs to be created.

 What about your company?
 Do you have a problem with the conversion funnel or do you need to implement one from scratch?
 At BCM Marketing we can help you.